shiblisec/Kyubi/Docker_README.md

 1. Navigate to [Google Cloud Shell](https://console.cloud.google.com/cloudshell).

-2. Use the provided terminal to run Docker commands and experiment with Docker containers.
+2. Use the provided terminal to run the below given Docker commands and experiment with Docker containers.

 ## Building the Docker Image